Q: What is a personal gender pronoun?

 Institutional Oppression – Arrangements of a society used to benefit one group at the expense of another through the use of language, media, education, religion, economics, etc.

 Internalized Oppression – The process by which a member of an oppressed group comes to accept and live out the inaccurate stereotypes applied to the oppressed group.

 Intersexed Person — Someone whose sex a doctor has a difficult time categorizing as either male or female.
 A person whose combination of chromosomes, gonads, hormones, internal sex organs, gonads, and/or genitals differs from one of the two expected patterns.

-LGBTQI – A common abbreviation for lesbian, gay, bisexual, transgender, queer and intersexed community.
+LGBTQIA – A common abbreviation for lesbian, gay, bisexual, transgender, queer, questioning, intersex, and asexual community.

 MTF / M2F – Abbreviation for male-to-female transgender or transsexual person.

 Oppression – The systematic subjugation of a group of people by another group with access to social power, the result of which benefits one group over the other and is maintained by social beliefs and practices.

 Outing – Involuntary disclosure of one’s sexual orientation, gender identity, or intersex status.

 Packing – Wearing a phallic device on the groin and under clothing for any purposes including: (for someone without a biological penis) the validation or confirmation of one’s masculine gender identity; seduction; and/or sexual readiness (for one who likes to penetrate another during sexual intercourse).